outbrain/ob-kb-funnel/README.md

 Run `npm install`.

 ### Usage
-Once installed, you'll see an additional type of visualization, named "Funnel View"
+Once installed, you'll see an additional type of visualization, named "Funnel View".
+The funnel is created from the buckets of the aggregation.
+Advanced D3-funnel options can be set in the Options tab, along with other funnel metrics.